anthony-jourdon/Genepy/README.md

 # Boundary conditions pre-processing
+## Presentation
+`bcpy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time.

+Its first goal is to be used as a pre-processing tool to get boundary conditions for long-term geodynamic thermo-mechanical models, in particular [pTatin3d](https://bitbucket.org/dmay/ptatin-total-dev).

+This module can:
+- evaluate and print mathematical expression for the velocity
+- allow visualisation of the velocity field using matplotlib if steady-state or paraview (.vts + timeseries.pvd files) for time varying velocities

+Some examples can be found in `scripts`  subdirectory.

 ## Installation
 To be able to import bcpy module its location needs to be known by `PYTHONPATH`.
 To do so, move yourself in bc-pre-processing and type